Conferences and Educational Opportunities

 - Pre-clinic HIV Conference:

-- The weekly Friday pre-clinic HIV conference is a didactic series that comprehensively covers core HIV topics including virology, antiviral therapeutics, opportunistic infections, HIV important comorbidities, and social/structural determinants of health for people living with HIV infection.
+- The weekly Friday pre-clinic HIV conference is a didactic curriculum that comprehensively covers core HIV topics including virology, antiviral therapeutics, opportunistic infections, HIV important comorbidities, and social/structural determinants of health for people living with HIV infection.